-Fine, I am 25.
-Probably younger than thee and slightly older than your castrated German Shepherd.
-And I perfectly agree I may not be in the best position to give life advice.
-But then, fuck that!
-Let’s just say I do something you likely haven’t done your entire life besides a beer, a fap and a deep snore- playing video games!
+Fine, I am 27.
+Probably younger than thee and slightly older than your first retro game console.
+I perfectly agree I may not be in the best position to give life advice but then, fuck that!
+Let’s just say I do something you likely haven’t done your entire life besides binging beer, being a fapper, and deep snoring- I play video games!

-Maybe in my next life, I will probably be a professional gamer with 1000000 geeks cheering me on at a National World Gaming event (if hypothetically it existed).
-And after twenty-three gruelling hours of non-stop clicks, a wet soaked butt, shoots, kills, and secure the flag, I am crowned Best Gamer of The Century!
+Maybe in my next life, I will probably be a professional gamer than be a medic.
+Just imagine being cheered on by one million geeks at an Esports World Gaming event- ballistic!
+Wet dreams if after twenty-three gruelling hours of non-stop clicks, a soaked butt, shoots, kills, and secure the flag, I am crowned Best Gamer of The Century!

 #1: LIFE IS AN UNFORGIVING RPG

 If you aren’t a video games fanatic, you probably are lost reading this.
-Hold on tight to this rope, I promise to rescue you.
+Hold on tight I promise to rescue you.

 In real life, this resonates with one of the Universe’s most important laws: “The law of cause and effect”.
-This states that:
+This states :

 law of cause and effect